JivkoSp/Drahten/TopicArticleService.Tests.EndToEnd/Sync/_README.txt

 ---------------------------------------------------------------
 About the Register_ArticleCommentLike_Endpoint_Should_Add_ArticleCommentLike_With_Given_ArticleCommentId_And_UserId_To_The_Database(...) method:
 ------------
-The time comaprison of the objects addArticleCommentLikeCommand and articleCommentLike is NOT done like this: articleCommentLike.DateTime.ShouldBe(addArticleCommentLikeCommand.DateTime);
+The time comparison of the objects addArticleCommentLikeCommand and articleCommentLike is NOT done like this: articleCommentLike.DateTime.ShouldBe(addArticleCommentLikeCommand.DateTime);
 This is because of the reasons mentioned in the section - **** PostgreSQL **** in this document.
 ---------------------------------------------------------------